-Picture yourself standing under the glacier in a room like Superman’s Ice Palace with tigers at your feet and golden bracelets all over your arms.
+Picture yourself standing under the glacier in a room like Elton John’s Ice Palace with tigers at your feet and golden bracelets all over your arms.
 This post discusses locations and tours which might include Ice-Caves.
 Tigers are difficult, but we could arrange some gold bracelets.

 Ice caves are generally found near glaciers and conveniently they are usually at the edges of glaciers which means that if you have a Jeep with big tyres it can be possible to drive close to them.
 They are notoriously dangerous and have claimed the lives of many people who have made the wrong decision to enter them.
 For this reason, our tours always use Highly experienced Glacier Guides who spend many hours accessing the safety of a cave before entering.

 On the right you can see an Ice-cave guide asking a group to wait while we finish our photography.
 Ice caves have become very popular and it is common to have over 30 people at a time.